AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learner-transcripts.md

 ---
-description: Learn how to download learner transcript based on users, learning objects, or skills in Learning Manager.
+description: Learn how to download learner transcript based on users, learning objects, or skills in Captivate Prime.
 jcr-language: en_us
 title: Learner transcripts
 ---